 When trees are planted closely together, they are forced to compete for moisture and nutrients in the same area of soil.
 The larger the group of trees, the greater the impact on soil drying out in the surrounding area.
-It is therefore more likely for homes located near large groups of trees to experience effects of adverse ground conditions as the trees absorb more moisture which can contribute to greater ground movement.
+It is therefore more likely for homes or buildings located near large groups of trees to experience effects of adverse ground conditions as the trees absorb more moisture which can contribute to greater ground movement.

 Tree activity varies across the year depending on its type, so it’s important to identify the trees that are growing near your home.
 Deciduous trees, for example, hibernate in winter and re-grow in spring.
 This lifecycle means their water demand is often highest during drier months, which has the effect of increasing the magnitude of soil shrinkage.